pingcap/tidb-operator/en/restore-from-gcs.md

 * `.spec.to.port`: the port of the TiDB cluster to be restored.
 * `.spec.to.user`: the accessing user of the TiDB cluster to be restored.
 * `.spec.to.tidbSecretName`: the secret of the credential needed by the TiDB cluster to be restored.
 * `.spec.storageClassName`: the persistent volume (PV) type specified for the restoration.
-If this item is not specified, the value of the `default-backup-storage-class-name` parameter (`standard` by default, specified when TiDB Operator is started) is used by default.
 * `.spec.storageSize`: the PV size specified for the restoration.
 This value must be greater than the size of the backed up TiDB cluster.

 > **Note:**